 You may testify in person by signing up when you arrive.
 Check the Council agenda prior to the hearing to confirm the item is still scheduled.

-You may also testify on the recommended concept in writing:
+You may also testify on the Recommended Draft in writing:

 Via U.S. Mail: 1221 SW Fourth Ave.
 Room 130, Portland, Oregon 97204